How to Create Reversed Canvas Signs

 Video steps on how to make a reversed canvas sign:

 The steps are shown here on a Facebook Live I did if you don’t feel like reading through the post.

 4 Steps to make a reversed canvas sign:

 1).
 Remove the Wrapped Canvas

 To get started, you will need to carefully remove the canvas from the frame.
 I did this by using an X-Acto knife to cut very close to the staples.
-By doing this, I could remove the canvas without tearing it or need to pry out every existing staple.
+By doing this, I could remove the canvas without tearing it or needing to pry out every existing staple.
 I have seen other crafters use a butter knife or pliers to remove each staple but… who has time for that!?

 I find trimming the canvas to be much easier, and the staples will be hidden on the back, so you get the same result using either method.

-Once I removed all the canvas, I used white spray paint to paint the frames and went over a few edges to give it a rustic look.
+Once I removed all the canvas, I used white spray paint to paint the frames and went over a few edges to give them a rustic look.
 You can paint the frame in any color that compliments your design of this DIY.

 2) Trim & Restaple the Canvas to Fit

-The second step in how to make a reversed canvas sign you will need to trim the canvas to sit inside the frame.
+In the second step in how to make a reversed canvas sign, you will need to trim the canvas to sit inside the frame.
 Be sure to leave enough room to staple the canvas inside the back of the frame!
 I used the existing fold line to guide where I made my cuts.
 I aimed to cut about a ¼ to ½ inch from the fold line.

 I like the unfinished canvas look, so I decided to use the rough side of the canvas.
 If you like the look of the white canvas, using the finished side is an option too, but I don’t know if the iron-on would work for the glossy side.